mkostyk/decorators-parser-nodejs/README.md

 Decorators can use constraints on their values.
 If a decorator has value that does not match regular expression provided, Parser will throw `InvalidValueException`.
-Parser class takes optional `constraints` argument in its constructor which is a Python dictionary in a format shown below (if format of the given dictionary is invalid, `InvalidConstraintException` will be thrown):
+Parser class takes optional `constraints` argument in its constructor which is a JavaScript dictionary in a format shown below (if format of the given dictionary is invalid, `InvalidConstraintException` will be thrown):
 ```js
 let example = {
     'question':